DagsHub/papers-with-everything/Detection of Small Flying Objects in UAV Videos/README.md

 # Detection of Small Flying Objects in UAV Videos

+Refer to the [DagsHub repository](https://dagshub.com/tze-min/Detection-of-Small-Flying-Objects-in-UAV-Videos), where the data and models are tracked.

 This repository contains the code used in implementation of the paper Vladan Stojnić, Vladimir Risojević, Mario Muštra, Vedran Jovanović, Janja Filipi, Nikola Kezić, and Zdenka Babić, [\"A Method for Detection of Small Moving Objects in UAV Videos\"](https://www.mdpi.com/2072-4292/13/4/653), published in Remote Sensing.

-Dataset with used videos can be obtained at https://doi.org/10.5281/zenodo.4400650 .
+Dataset with used videos can be obtained from Zenodo [here](https://doi.org/10.5281/zenodo.4400650) or from the the `data` folder of the DagsHub repository [here](https://dagshub.com/tze-min/Detection-of-Small-Flying-Objects-in-UAV-Videos/src/main/data).

 Code was implemented using Python 3.6.
 To run the code please create Anaconda environment using dependancies defined in *bee4exp.yml*.

 Main parts of our code are implemented in following python scripts.

-Note: Another version of this repository where changes to the datasets and models are tracked is available at DagsHub [here](https://dagshub.com/tze-min/Detection-of-Small-Flying-Objects-in-UAV-Videos).

 ## Stabilization